jessgusclark/jessgusclark/README.md

 ### Hi there 👋

 Full-stack developer, blockchain consultant and digital currency developer from Colorado 🇺🇸 living in Cyprus 🇨🇾.
-Formally at the [University of Northern Colorado](https://www.unco.edu), currently I'm a Senior Software Engineer at [IOV Labs](https://iovlabs.org/).
+Formally at the [University of Northern Colorado](https://www.unco.edu), currently I'm a Tech Lead at [IOV Labs](https://iovlabs.org/) working on a smart contract based crypto wallet.

 - ⛓ Blockchain projects I’m currently working on
   - Single Sign on via Web3 Provider: [rLogin](https://github.com/rsksmart/rLogin)